davidreyblanco/Computer-Vision-and-Generative-AI/README.md

 ## Alternative inpainting / prompt tests

-On the other hand the original notebook was modified to generate an alternative "car" image, that can be found in the folder "results/inpainting".
+On the other hand the original notebook was modified to generate an alternative "car" image, that can be found in the folder "screenshot".
 It was generated a new image with a car in the rainforest.

 ## SAM / Inpainting

 I have done two tests with SAM plus inpainting over a new image (attached as the name of kim.png") for:

-* Inpaint on the background, the result can be found at *results/sam/sam-inpaint-background.png*.
+* Inpaint on the background, the result can be found at *screenshots/gradio-sam-inpaint-background.png*.
-* Inpaint on the foreground, the result can be found at *results/sam/sam-inpaint-foreground.png*.
+* Inpaint on the foreground, the result can be found at *screenshots/gradio-sam-inpaint-foreground.png*.

 ## Other